Yenuli2244/IT2223---Practical/Practicals/Searching/README.md

 ![BinarySearch](https://github.com/user-attachments/assets/3ca15ec8-232e-4d87-bed7-6113eb570892)

 # 📌 2.
-Linear Search on Array
+Linear Search on Array -->LinearSearch.m
 #### Description:
 This script performs a linear search by checking each element one-by-one to find a target value in the array.